-A range of significant industry fellowships, including the Kit Denton Fellowship, FOXTEL Fellowship and the John Hinde Award for Science Fiction are also be presented and recognition paid to members who have shown outstanding achievement in script editing, comedy writing or have made an extraordinary contribution to the Guild.
+A range of significant industry fellowships, including the FOXTEL Fellowship and the John Hinde Award for Science Fiction will also be presented and recognition paid to members who have shown outstanding achievement in script editing, comedy writing or have made an extraordinary contribution to the Guild.

 Associate Members are encouraged to enter the Monte Miller Memorial Award for unproduced script by an Associate Member of the Guild.

 The awards night has become one of the industry events of the year and the esteem in which the Guild and the Awards are held is evident in the attendance of prominent guests including network heads, independent producers, directors, funding agencies, individual writers and politicians from all sides of government.